 The still picture is the static appearance of the fan and the blurred disk of the rapidly rotating fan is its dynamic appearance.

-The Copenhagen Interpretation asserts that a system is not in any of its allowable states or alternatively that it is in all of its allowable states simultaneously.
-Furthermore a particle does not have a trajectory involving a definite location and velocity as a function of time.
-This is because of the Uncertainty Principle.
+The Copenhagen Interpretation (CI) asserts that a system is not in any of its allowable states or alternatively that it is in all of its allowable states simultaneously.
+Furthermore, according to the CI, a particle does not have a trajectory involving a definite location and velocity as a function of time.
+Supposedly this is because of the Uncertainty Principle.